 How we helped with a complaint about an intercepted invoice scam

-Bilal came to us for help following a complaint about a scam.
-He thought he was paying a supplier but instead had paid a fraudster who had accessed the supplier’s email account and intercepted the email chain with Bilal.
+Bilal thought he was paying a supplier but a fraudster had accessed the supplier’s email account and intercepted the email.
+Unhappy with his bank's response after the scam, he came to us for help.
 Find out what happened and what we said.

 What happened